After Wisdom Tooth Removal

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions.

 There will be a cavity where the tooth was removed.
-The cavity will gradually over the next month fill in with the new tissue.
+The cavity will gradually fill in over the next four to six weeks with the new tissue.
 In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.
 Don’t use too much salt for the rinse.
 A pinch or shake of salt in a small cup of warm water will suffice.

 Your case is individual, no two mouths are alike.
 Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Drs.
-Shall, Ziegler and Mayer, or your family dentist.
+Discuss your problem with the people best able to effectively help you: our doctors or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.